Changissnz/nu_merchant_principal/README.md

 essential nature of those labeled "sophisticated" and the others "elaborate".
 The "elaborate" tend to lack an origin, as perceived by third-party inspectors.
-The "elaborate" does not need to rely on any novel techniques to exist in their forms, but do require a greater-than-average number of layerings to present themselves in outward appearance.
+The "elaborate" do not need to rely on any novel techniques to exist in their forms, but do require a greater-than-average number of layerings to present themselves in outward appearance.
 One feature of the "elaborate", already